 You must add at least one payroll list to your account and set a payroll date that is at least 30 days from the date you create the payroll list.
 Please see the handbook or checklist for more detailed information.

 You’ll need to add all employees so that we can contact them to either customize their account and make saving elections, or notify them of what actions to take if they choose to opt out of the program.
 You can either add employees manually (if you only have a few employees) or you can use our Employee Information Template to upload the information (if you have many employees).

-Once your CalSavers employer account is set up and ready to go, you’ll be responsible for ongoing maintenance: submitting employees’ contributions and adding new employees or removing employees who have left your company.
+Once your CalSavers employer account is set up and ready to go, you’ll be responsible for ongoing responsibilities: submitting employees’ contributions and adding new employees or removing employees who have left your company.